A woman taking her temperature and holding her head

 Early treatment can slow the progression of the illness but untreated, lupus may result in serious infections, kidney, cardiac or lung disease.
 Early treatment helps to prevent pain and debility.

-It is essential to seek prompt diagnosis and treatment in order to lead a normal, active, comfortable life.
+It is essential to seek prompt diagnosis and treatment to lead a normal, active, comfortable life.